 How to clean Dog smegma?

-In most of the cases, smegma requires no specialised cleaning and any other kind of treatment.
+In most cases, smegma requires no specialised cleaning and any other kind of treatment.
 Human intervention is not essential unless there exist any unnecessary symptoms like the ones i mentioned above.

 1. Use can use a simple wet cloth to clean off the excess smegma.